Current Assets Definition

 - Are Office Supplies a Current Asset?

-- Are Short Term Investments Current Assets?
+- Is Short Term Investment a Current Asset?

 - Are Supplies a Current Asset?